kawaxi/Kali-Setup/README.md

 * Make script to trap TERM signal.

 # Change Log

+October Update
+* Fixed tilda config file problem.
+* Fixed problem with bash aliases made by a typo.
+* Updated some github repositories.
+* Made some tweaks to code.
+* Made optimizations to make code fully compatible with kali 2017.1 & 2016.2
+* Fixed Problem with Hyperion

 June 16th
 * Unified incoming conections into access.log for Apache2